IQTLabs/Teachable-Camera-Hardware/README.md

 ## Introduction

 This repository contains the design files for building the supporting hardware for the Teachable Camera Machine Learning demonstrator.
-The key hardware component of the project [Google Coral Dev Board]() and we experimented with a number of different design configurations to aid in development and allow more realistic environment testing.
+The key hardware component of the project.
+[Google Coral Dev Board]().
+We experimented with a number of different design configurations to aid in development and allow more realistic environment testing.

 ![StakeoutBox](documentation/images/001.jpg)